Skip to main content

 Figure \(\PageIndex{7}\): Coordination geometries for Mn2+ binding in glycosyltransferase.
 Shuman, ibid.

-Inverting enzymes such as GalT1 (top) achieve nearly perfect octahedral geometry about the coordinated metal ion (displayed angles of 81° and 91° compared to ideal octahedral 90° bond angles) with subsequent “inline” (approaching 180°) placement of the acceptor nucleophile for classic inverting SN2 backside attack.
-Retaining enzymes such as GTA (bottom), however, use an arrangement of acidic residues, often with acute bidentate Asp coordination, which severely skews metal geometry (displayed angles of 54° and 115°) and allows sufficient room between phosphate oxygens for orthogonal attack from the acceptor.
-Uis uridine, C1is donor galactose C1.
+Inverting enzymes such as GalT1 (top) achieve nearly perfect octahedral geometry about the coordinated metal ion (displayed angles of 81° and 91°, compared to the ideal octahedral 90° bond angles), with the acceptor nucleophile subsequently placed “inline” (approaching 180°) for a classic inverting SN2 backside attack.
+Retaining enzymes, such as GTA (bottom), however, utilize an arrangement of acidic residues, often with acute bidentate Asp coordination, which severely skews the metal geometry (displayed angles of 54° and 115°) and allows sufficient room between phosphate oxygens for orthogonal attack from the acceptor. is uridine, C1 is the donor galactose C1.

 Figure \(\PageIndex{8}\) shows a possible mechanism for transferring a monosaccharide from the donor ADP-sugar through an oxycarbenium intermediate to an acceptor.